GenericAltimetryTools/altimeter_read/readme.md

 - Download the py file and example data.
 - Change to correct file dir in the py file.
 ## LICENSE
-LICEnSE:GNU,you can use it free
+Copyright (c) 2019-2020 by the yanglei.

-## Contact
+<b>altimeter_read</b> is released under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html) version 3 or any later version.
-If you have any problems,do not be hesitate contact me!
+## Software support
-Autor:yangleir@qq.com
+For general questions, do not be hesitate contact me:yangleir@qq.com